 Pour the warm vinegar over the shower head in the bowl.
 Be sure the entire head is submerged and allow the vinegar to work for at least 30 minutes.

 Remove the shower head from the vinegar.
 Use an old toothbrush to scrub away any stubborn deposits still visible in the nozzle openings.
-A toothpick or safety pin can be helpful in clearing any deposits from the jet holes.
+A toothpick or safety pin help clear any deposits from the jet holes.
 This is a good time to remove and clean any filter screens that may be located in the head.
 If the deposits do not come off easily, repeat the soaking process with fresh vinegar.

 Replace and Rinse